natea/edx-platform/docs/en_us/course_authors/source/content_experiments/content_experiments_configure.rst

 Assigning Students to Groups
 =============================

-The edX Platform assigns students to groups.
+The edX Platform assigns students to each group in a group configuration.

 Group assignments are: